tidal/PEIP/README.markdown

 <h3>SPECIAL REQUIREMENTs:</h3>
 Since PEIP is to be used with a variety of Applications, Frameworks and Services there might be special dependencies to use them with PEIP<br>
-For example the PEIP Gearman extension (PEIP_Gearman) has a dependency on PHP's Gearman exetnsion and a Gearman server.
+For example the PEIP Gearman extension (PEIP_Gearman) has a dependency on PHP's Gearman extension and a Gearman server.

 <h2>TODOs:</h2>